bismahzafar-10/bismahzafar-10/README.md

 * 📧 **Email:** [bismahzafar1002@gmail.com](mailto:bismahzafar1002@gmail.com)

 <p align="center">
   <i>"Study math.

-Not for grades.Not for exams.
+Not for grades.
+Not for exams. <br><br>
   But because math rewires how you think.
 It teaches you precision in chaos.
 How to see structure where others see noise.
 How to break a giant, messy problem into clean, solvable chunks."</i>
 </p>